James-Dumas/B365-final-project/README.md

 After the json file has been created, the relevant values for each of the sales in the file are normalized and placed in a pandas DataFrame object for easy access.
 Each row in the DataFrame corresponds to an item which has been sold.

 ## Prediction Model
+"R regression.R" and "linRegression.py" contain various regression models which were used in the paper.
+"PCA.py" contains code for the principal component analysis.

+## Our Dataset
+The "data" folder contains two JSON files which contain the data scraped from eBay. "auctions.csv" contains the output of the data processing script.